Darshikartisto/Text_To_SQL/README.md

 ## **Model Used**
 For the backend, I utilized **Flask** to create a REST API, connecting it to my SQL database where my files are stored.
 I used **Postman** to test the functionality of my API.
 My approach effectively searches through the database, and the 92% Rouge score machine learning model is included in this repository under the name `fine_fine_tuned_model.ipynb`, along with the Flask app in `app.py`.

+## My Biggest Challenge

+My biggest challenge was fine-tuning the model without access to a proper GPU.
+Over the past three days, I kept myself busy tackling this issue.

+On the first day, I set up the environment, connected to my SQL database, and researched various models that would fit best with my laptop's specifications and the requirements of the project.

+On the second day, I developed the API in `app.py` and successfully connected it to my database.

+By the third day, I focused on fine-tuning my model, which took around five hours for the half-trained model.

+## How to Run This Project

+To run the Text-to-SQL Query System with Multi-Source Data, follow these steps:

+ **Clone the Repository**:
+   Clone the project repository to your local machine then pip install -r requirements.txt , connect to sql database , you may connect yours and then python app.py